Skip to main content

 Afghanistan American Samoa Armenia Australia Azerbaijan Bangladesh Bhutan Brunei Darussalam Cambodia China Cook Islands D.P.R.
 Korea Fiji French Polynesia Georgia Guam India Indonesia Iran (Islamic Republic. of) Japan Kazakhstan Kiribati Kyrgyzstan Lao P.D.R.
 Malaysia Maldives Marshall Islands Micronesia (F.S) Mongolia Myanmar Nauru Nepal New Caledonia New Zealand Niue Northern Mariana Islands Pakistan Palau Papua New Guinea Philippines Republic of Korea Russian Federation Samoa Singapore Solomon Islands Sri Lanka Tajikistan Thailand Timor-Leste Tonga Türkiye Turkmenistan Tuvalu Uzbekistan Vanuatu Viet Nam

-Decision support systems Data explorer SDG action tracker for disaster and climate resilience
+Decision support systems Risk Atlas Resilience SDG Tracker for disaster and climate resilience

 expand_more Regional cooperation